Joe and I LOVE Thanksgiving!

 Compound butter - adds flavorful extra fat to the meat

-I used to be super precise with cooking, following each recipe to the T. But I’ve learned to be flexible depending on what’s in season and what I’ve got on hand.
+I used to be super precise with cooking, following each recipe to the T. But I’ve learned to be flexible depending on what’s in season, what I’ve got on hand, and what my family enjoys.

 So for the following recipes, keep in mind that you can keep it as simple as possible OR add your own flair according to your preferences!